 Step 1 - Defining the issues and challenge your assumptions What is the issue the policy or directive is aiming to address (think about why it is needed)?
 No gender differences applied to this policy.
 Are the people who are targeted and impacted by the policy or directive included in the decision-making?
-No gender differences applied to this policy Do you think that people of different genders access this policy or directive at the same rate?
 No gender differences applied to this policy.
+Do you think that people of different genders access this policy or directive at the same rate?
+No gender differences applied to this policy.
 Do the different social roles and responsibilities that people take on affect the way people access and use this policy or directive?
-It is considered and there are no implications at the time of preparing this document Do you think that everyone who accesses this policy or directive has the same needs from it?
-This policy address to a wider group.
+It is considered and there are no implications at the time of preparing this document.
+Do you think that everyone who accesses this policy or directive has the same needs from it?
+It is considered and there are no implications at the time of preparing this document.
 Do the different social roles and responsibilities that people take on affect the way people access and use this policy or directive?
-It is considered and there are no implications at the time of preparing this document What additional needs might there be for people with disabilities, or from different cultural identities, ages, gender identities, sexual orientations or religions?
-It is considered and there are no implications at the time of preparing this document
+It is considered and there are no implications at the time of preparing this document.
+What additional needs might there be for people with disabilities, or from different cultural identities, ages, gender identities, sexual orientations or religions?
+It is considered and there are no implications at the time of preparing this document.